TheDataStation/Pneuma-Sigmod/Pneuma/pneuma_summarizer/summaries/README.md

-Download context benchmarks by run
+Download summaries by run
 ```
 ./download.sh
 ```
-The 5 context datasets will be downloaded to the folder "summaries"
+Summaries of the 5 datasets will be downloaded to the folder "summaries"